cathalgking/SpatialPath/SpatialPath_Notes.md

 ### 2. Parsing the BAM file

 There is 2 methods that achieve the exact same thing for this step.
+The files that are required are the BAM file from SpaceRanger which is found in the ```/outs/``` folder.

+Also the spatial barcode file which is a text file of spatial barcodes for each Visium spot.
+This can be gotten from the first column of the file ```/outs/spatial/tissue_positions.csv``` from SpaceRanger outputs.
+An example of this file is found here --> ```/homes/cathal.king/LB/AR_kd/SpatialPath/spbar_lists/siCon3_M14_C1_spbars_new.txt```

+For sinto, a file or comma-separated list of cell barcodes will suffice.
+However, a second column is required which is supposed to be the group that each cell belongs to.
+For this column, I just copied the 2nd column.
+This might be something else to optimize.

 #### Method 1: samtools
 One of the outputs of SpaceRanger is the BAM file which contains the aligned reads.
 This file can be parsed down to only include reads from a single spatial spot or multiple spots.
 Each entry of the output BAM file contains a ```CB``` flag and this is used for this process.
 The user only needs to provide a list of spatial barcodes (spbars.txt) in a text file and the ```samtools view``` command is then as follows: